 During the second week of the tour, CWB – USA will join CWB – Canada to work with a group of 19 Haitian acrobats.

-In 1804, after a slave rebellion led by Toussaint Louverture, Haiti became the first post-colonial black-led nation in the world.
+Toussaint Louverture led a successful 1804 rebellion of enslaved people, and Haiti became the first post-colonial black-led nation in the world.
 However, natural disaster, political unrest, and economic instability limit day-to-day opportunities for Haitians.
 CWB is committed to working with Haitian artists to help develop opportunities for Haitian circus performers.